jeeeeedi/make-your-game/README.md

 ✔️ no key spamming: if a key is kept pressed, the player must continue to do the relevant action.
 If the key is released the player should stop doing the action.

 ✔️ motions triggered by a key must not jank or stutter.

+Some current issues that would be good to fix also:
+- Pause: should also pause spooks movement
+- Win: should stop everything and maybe open a dialog to congratulate and ask if user wants to play again.
+- Bomb: if player is on adjacent tile (not just on the same tile), then lives should also be decreased
+- Instructions and controls can be a pop-up

+Additional features:
+- bonus that can add lives or add time
+- player/theme options
+- bomberman name/label changes
+- overall design
+-